cp-psource/ps-chat/docs/index.md

 = Integrate With Your Theme =
 The Chat Lite Plugin gives you full control over the colors and sizes of your chats.
 Get exactly the look and feel you want!

-= Chat Pro =
-Chat lite is a fully functional but limited version of our <a href='http://premium.wpmudev.org/project/wordpress-chat-plugin'>full Chat plugin</a>.

 Our full version includes many more features: